Dependent upon Ordinary Means of Grace

 Elements in the worship service include prayer, testimonies of God's grace, responsive readings, music and singing, corporate and individual confession, offering, preaching of God’s Word and weekly participation in the Lord’s Supper.

 One of the last instructions Jesus left his disciples with is found in Matthew 28.
 Jesus tells them, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”

 We believe the Church is God's means for accomplishing the task of making disciples.
 Not as a program, but as His chosen people who are engaged in the lives of others, all who are at varying stages of sanctification (Colossians 1:28).

-	We will be an evangelistic witness in the city of Manhattan, discipling those who God calls to our care.
-Lord willing, in response to the grace they’ve experienced, they in turn will become disciple-makers.
+We seek to be an evangelistic witness in the city of Manhattan, discipling those whom God calls to our care.
+Lord willing, in response to the grace they've experienced, they in turn will become disciple-makers.
 Our hope and vision is to see enemies of God drawn to His grace as He conforms them to become His beloved children through faith in the gospel.
 This happens as we teach the doctrines of grace in various settings and as we interact with each other throughout the week learning how to encourage one another daily (Hebrews 3:13) with the Word of God and prayer.

-	Sermon on this Core Value: Making Disciples
+Sermon on Making Disciples: Making Disciples

 Engaged in Serving the Community